-Three plants report emissions from limestone and dolomite use to the Climate and Pollution Agency.
+Three plants report emissions from limestone and dolomite use to the Norwegian Environment Agency.
 One plant neutralizes sulphuric acid waste with limestone and fly ash.
-During the neutralization prosess CO_2 is produced.
+During the neutralization process CO_2 is produced.
 The use of fly ash decreases the CO_2 emissions compared with when limestone is used.
 The second plant is a brick producer and uses limestone in its production.
 The third plant produces calcium oxide and magnesium oxide from limestone and dolomite.
+One of the plants also reports emissions of particulate matter.

-The plants report emission figures for CO2 to the Climate and Pollution Agency.
+The plants report emission figures for CO2 to the Norwegian Environment Agency.
 The emissions are calculated by multiplying the amount of sulphuric acid and limestone with emission factors.